My Energy Toolkit

 - 17 or more active residential utility accounts of each energy type servicing the building, and more than 50,000 sq. ft. of gross floor area

-SMUD will provide up to 24 months of your building's electrical energy usage data, in either individual meter or aggregated data form*.
+SMUD will provide up to 24 months of your building's electrical energy usage data, in either individual meter or aggregated data form.
+This includes:

-● One time uploads of 12 months of aggregated or individual meter usage data can be provided to Portfolio Manager, so an energy use intensity (EUI) or an ENERGY STAR score may be calculated for your site.
+- One-time uploads of 12 months of aggregated or individual meter usage data can be provided to Portfolio Manager, so an energy use intensity (EUI) or an ENERGY STAR score may be calculated for your site.

-● Campus billed accounts with access to the SMUD EPO may request assistance getting their meter data uploaded into Portfolio Manager via custom template.
-Contact firstname.lastname@example.org or call 1-916-732-7399 for assistance with your campus account.
+Customers using Campus billing may only receive data in aggregated form.
+Campus accounts with access to the SMUD Energy Profile Online may email us for help uploading their meter data uploaded into Portfolio Manager via custom template.

 - Any building with no residential utility accounts

 - Any building with five or more active utility accounts, residential or nonresidential